BaiyangZhang/BaiyangZhang.github.io/_posts/2023-10-17-Notes-on-Numerical-Methods-in-Solving-ODE.md

 However the computation takes a long time and yields a nonsensical result,
 ![](/img/eom.png)

-which clearly doesn't make any sense.
+which doesn't make any sense.

 Maybe we can make it work by providing a super accurate initial condition?
 With this hope I try to solve the equation at the origin, namely $r=0$.
 Expand $f(r)$ about the origin we get
 $$